trohith89/Novel-Office-AI-Assesment-T-Rohit/README.md

 ---
 💡 Enhancements
-🔎 Highlighted Summarized and `Explain it like a five` Feature in the UI
+🔎 Highlighted Summarized and `Explain it like a five` Feature in the Backend

 ---
 🧑‍⚖️ Audience